Do you want to set up WordPress email tracking on your site?

 - Make sure important membership site and online course emails are sent.

 - Check if emails being sent by a certain plugin are delivered.

 - Ensure online store order and confirmation emails get to your users.

 These can be new user registration information, password reset emails, comments, WordPress updates, and much more.

 You need to make sure all of the emails sent from your website go to your user’s email inbox and not to the spam folder.

 With that said, let’s look at how to set up WordPress email tracking step by step.

 Setting Up Email Tracking in WordPress

 For this tutorial, we’ll be using the WP Mail SMTP plugin.
-It’s the best WordPress SMTP plugin in the market used by over 2 million websites.
+It’s the best WordPress SMTP plugin in the market, used by over 3 million websites.